City of Tonawanda Parks

 The City has a Tree Memorial Park located on Two Mile Creek Road.
-Please contact the Parks & Recreation Office at 505-1172 for an application.
+Please visit the Parks & Recreation Office at 150 Fillmore Avenue for an application.
 Due to space limitations, tree memorials are for City residents only.

 The cost is $350, which includes a commemorative plaque.
 Applications are due by March 1st for spring plantings and September 1st for fall plantings.